-Welcome to the Securities Industry and Financial Markets Association (SIFMA) website.
-SIFMA has created this statement so that you understand our information gathering and dissemination practices both on and off the website.
+Welcome, the Securities Industry and Financial Markets Association (“SIFMA”) has created this statement so that you understand our information gathering and dissemination practices both on and off the website.

 We collect personal information from you when you register for or participate in our events and committees.
-We maintain contact information (such as name, title, firm, mailing and e-mail address, phone and fax number) and information about which specific markets, functional areas, and types of information are pertinent to you.
-We use this to help get you information that is useful to you, and to avoid bothering you with information that isn't.
+We maintain contact information (such as name, title, firm, mailing and e-mail address, phone and fax number), and information about which specific markets, functional areas, and types of information are pertinent to you.
+When relevant to events, we also collect and process bank details and maintain payment history for our own purposes.

 When We Collect It

 We collect information when we interact with you in person regarding conference or committees, as well as when you fill out an online form, or respond to one of our email notices.
 We may collect information from various public sources and social networking platforms such as LinkedIn.
 The data we receive from these third party platforms is dependent upon that third party’s policies and your privacy settings on that third party site.
 We may also collect information from your employer in some circumstances.